Antonio-Vav/Network-Security-Research/Environment-Variables-Experimentation.md

-# Environment Variables & Set-UID Program Lab
+# Environment Variables & Set-UID Program Experiment

 This experiment shows how environment variables affect program and system behavior, especially for privileged Set-UID programs.
 Every task below includes a brief description and a screenshot showing the commands/results.